epiforecasts/covid.german.forecasts/paper/paper.md

 - Compare to US hub work (they had lots more data and many more models however there data source was very challenging and their models were all essentially black boxes to one degree or another making drawing conclusions difficult).
 - Compare to Germany hub work (similar as above + different focus).
 Mention prespecified which is good.
 - Compare to other model comparison efforts that don't include crowd forecasting.
-- Compare to other crowd forecasting efforts (@nikosbosse (you mean like Metaculus etc?))).
+- Compare to other crowd forecasting efforts.
+Examples to include: Delphi (as most comparable) and then binary prediction projects.

-> [name=Sam]
-> Yes any example you fancy that is vaguely on topic.
-The obvious ones that occur to me are the Delphi influenza project and the various binary prediction projects.
-Please delete once read and clean up your comment ;)

 **Future work**